 Our Youth Awards are industry-approved programmes that foster connections between schools and employers, and build work-ready skills for young people.

-Whether your students want to explore possibilities for the future, build on a passion they are already pursuing, develop job–relevant skills, or simply push themselves and take on a new challenge – through a Skills Active Youth Award they can do all this, while gaining recognised credits that count towards their secondary education.
+Whether your students want to explore possibilities for the future, or simply push themselves and take on a new challenge, they can do this with a Skills Active Youth Award, while gaining recognised credits that count towards their secondary education.

 Gaining consent to assess